The Good Brothers

 The Good Brothers have been supplemented by other musicians over the years, such as John P. Allen (fiddle) and Bruce's son Travis Good of The Sadies (guitar and mandolin).
 Travis was a regular member of The Good Brothers when Larry took a leave of absence throughout the 1990s, this lineup used the alternate name "The Goods".
 Bruce and Larry were joined by Bruce's wife Margaret Good, Brian's daughter D'arcy Good, and all of The Sadies to record and perform live as "The Good Family" in 2013.

 The 1988 single entitled "You Won't Fool This Fool This Time" was written by Bernie LaBarge.
 It reached No. 14 on the Canadian country charts.

 The Good Brothers reached a younger generation of fans when Pat Burns (then coach of the Toronto Maple Leafs hockey team) joined them on-stage to play some music.
 Burns also played guitar on one of their albums.

-In 1996 the Good Brothers provided entertainment at the Queen's Park Provincial Legislature's Canada Day celebrations in Toronto, Ontario.
+In 1996, the Good Brothers provided entertainment at the Queen's Park Provincial Legislature's Canada Day celebrations in Toronto, Ontario.

-In 2003 the Good Brothers performed at the Palmer Rapids Twin Festival, in Palmer Rapids, Ontario.
+In 2003, the Good Brothers performed at the Palmer Rapids Twin Festival, in Palmer Rapids, Ontario.

-In 2006 the band released a gospel album, Blind Faith, and then headed out on their 29th tour of Europe.
+In 2006, the band released a gospel album, Blind Faith, and then headed out on their 29th tour of Europe.

+In 2025, the Sadies and the Good Brothers collaborated on "Now That You're Gone", a tribute song to Bruce's son Dallas Good following his death in 2022.